OpenMDAO/OpenMDAO/roadmaps/2023roadmap.md

 A broad goal for OpenMDAO is to make things simple for ~80% of our users who are doing typical analysis, while making things possible for the ~20% of our users who are advanced.

 In the past we've always said that there are ways for users to incorporate OpenMDAO into their workflows.
-In practice this means that users developing different tools somtimes come together and find that they need to rework their implementations so that their codes are compatible.
+In practice this means that users developing different tools sometimes come together and find that they need to rework their implementations so that their codes are compatible.
 OpenMDAO _should_ be providing ways of doing things that cover the most common use cases, while not prohibiting users from doing things in their own way.

 ## Training